 The Board Game

-To assemble the two halves of the board, place the two halves together and secure with the two butterfly-shaped pieces.
+To assemble the two halves of the board, place the two halves together and secure them with the two butterfly-shaped pieces.
 Next, assemble the puzzle of the Latin Quarter.
 At the end of the game, leave all the street pieces in place and store the two board sections on top of each other in the box.
-In this way you won’t have to redo the puzzle every time.
+In this way, you won’t have to redo the puzzle every time.
 The buildings are never removed from the board so you may wish to stick them down with a little glue.
 Puzzle fans will want to leave the board just as it is.

 Aim of the Game

 The Protester player aims to lift 20 street sections before daybreak (the end of the eighth turn).
 The Police player aims to prevent that.